-The export -n command changes an environment (exported) variable back to a normal shell variable.
-E.g. export -n dog makes dog back into a regular shell variable.

-Child processes get copies of the parent's exported variables.

-Any changes made by the child to these variables will not affect the parent's variables.
+- The export -n command is used to make an environment variable back into a normal shell variable.
+E.g. export -n dog makes dog back into a regular shell variable. - Child processes are provided copies of the parent's environment variables. - Any changes made by the child will not affect the parent's copies.
+101